Additional Learning Support

 • Initially on the application form – students are asked to disclose if they have any special circumstances which could affect their learning.
 This will not affect their chances of coming to Woodhouse.

 • At interview the students will be asked if they require any additional help learning.
-This will not affect the outcome of the interview if Woodhouse has the appropriate resources to meet the student’s needs.
+This will not affect the outcome of the interview if Woodhouse has the appropriate facilities and/or resources to meet the student’s needs.

 • In the first few days at Woodhouse the students will be asked if they have any special circumstances or medical conditions which the college could help to support.